 All members of an affiliated group of corporations are considered publicly held if any member of the group is publicly held.
+In the case of an affiliated group that includes two or more publicly held corporations:

-However, any subsidiary that is itself a publicly held corporation, and any of its subsidiaries, are separately subject to Section 162(m).
+- Each member of the affiliated group that is a publicly held corporation is separately subject to Section 162(m). - The affiliated group as a whole is also subject to Section 162(m).